bluesky-social/ietf-drafts/draft-holmgren-at-repository.md

 # Synchronization {#sync}

-The AT synchronization model operates on the principle that any participant can independently verify and selectively consume repository updates without requiring trusted intermediaries.
+The AT synchronization model operates on the principle that any participant can independently verify repository updates.
+This allows sync to occur between any client and server without requiring that the server is a canonical or trusted host.

 AT supports multiple synchronization patterns: full repository synchronization for complete replicas, partial synchronization for specific record subsets, and proof-only synchronization for cryptographic verification without content retrieval.

 The typical synchronization workflow establishes baseline state through full synchronization, then maintains currency through incremental updates.
+Full synchronization is performed by fetching a complete serialized repository over HTTPS.

 ## Repository Revisions {#revs}

-Each repository maintains a `rev` field (short for “revision”) that functions as a logical clock for the progression of the contents of the repo over time.
+Each repository maintains a `rev` field (short for “revision”) that functions as a logical clock for the progression of the contents of the repository over time.
 The revision value is a short string value that must increase lexicographically with each new commit.

 Revisions may be used when comparing two repositories, especially when obtained from a non-canonical host, to determine which is more recent.

-Repository hosts and indexing services may track the revision at which particular records are created, though this is not a protocol requirement.

 ### Timestamp Identifier Format {#tids}